Marion E. Wong: Legacy

-Despite not being interviewed about the film since 1917 or mentioning the film after the downfall of it, Wong's film came into the spotlight when two reels were found in an Oakland basement.
+Despite not being interviewed about the film since 1917 or mentioning the film after its downfall, Wong's film came into the spotlight when two reels were found in an Oakland basement.
 Only two reels of the eight-reel film survive, and they do not explain the characters or plot.
 These reels are currently featured at the Oakland Museum of California.

 Since its last screening in 1917, Wong's film was screened only twice over the following ninety years.
 It was shown once in 1948 at a public screening in Berkeley, California and once in 1974 at a screening for over seventy family members.
 The rediscovery of the film brought the film and Wong's children together since Wong's children were unaware of their mother's accomplishment.
 The film went on to receive greater recognition with the release of Hollywood Chinese, a documentary by Arthur Dong about the history of Chinese Americans in film.
 The film features The Curse of Quon Gwon prominently, including both excerpts and interviews from Violet's daughters.

 Dong celebrates the significance of finding the lost reels of The Curse of Quon Gwon: